modularcoder/app-movies-search/README.md

 - On card detail click navigate to corresponding bage ?searchBy=actior&search={clickedActorName}
 - Update the page query when user performs the search
 - Implement single movie click through
+- Mobile view is out of scope for this project but might be implemented

 ## Running the project